Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 \subsubsection{Evolution operator with Bang-Bang interaction}

-The Josephson charge qubit in contact with an $1/f$ bath is now subject to fast pulses, under the Bang-Bang dynamical decoupling scheme.
+The Josephson charge qubit in contact with a $1/f$ bath is now subject to fast pulses, under the Bang-Bang dynamical decoupling scheme.
 The Hamiltonian for this radio frequency pulse is the same as in Eq. (\ref{pulse-hamil}).
 If the time for which a pulse is active is $\pi$, then the evolution operator for the pulse may be written as $V_p = \mathbb{I}\otimes i\sigma_x$ where $2U\tau_p = \pm \pi$.
 The total evolution can therefore be written as

 where $2N\tau = t$.
 Since the RF pulses act on the system for very short amounts of time, the evolution of the system can safely be assumed to be governed only by the dynamical map $V_p$ for the time period during which the pulse is operating.
-As can be seen from the FIGS. \ref{bang-weak-kappa} to \ref{cross-over}, with the application of bang-bang pulses, the system exhibits the phenomenon of ESD.
+As can be seen from the FIGS. \ref{bang-weak-kappa} to \ref{bang-strong-kappa} and FIG. \ref{cross-over} the system exhibits the ESD on the application of bang-bang pulses.